Skip to main content

 Prescribed Period for Filing Returns

-Because no period has been prescribed under subsection (5) for filing a return following a taxable transaction which is not registered at a land title office, no tax is payable.
+Because no period has been prescribed under subsection (5) for filing a return following a taxable transaction that is not registered at a land title office, no tax is payable.
 See s.
 2(7).

 Treaty First Nation Exemptions